Vishal01Mehra/OpencvJetsonNano/README.md

 # OpencvJetsonNano
-Opencv build Script for Jetson nano
+Opencv build Script for Jetson nano with GPU and CUDA Suport.